-Physical damage insurance is actually an umbrella term that is used to describe a bundle of insurance policies that protect your vehicle.
-This insurance provides “full coverage”, which means that it covers both liability and damage.
+Physical damage insurance is actually an umbrella term that is used to describe a bundle of auto insurance policies that protect your vehicle.
+This insurance provides “full coverage”, which means that it provides both damage and liability coverage.

 Keep Your Auto Fleets Safe with the Best Coverage

 Physical damage coverage, therefore, consists of three main types of coverage: